wynalh/test/README.md

 # test
-try to use github.com to develope
+try to use github.com to development go project. this is the first commit content